|Robert A. Bruggeworth|

 |Rebecca B. Roberts|

 Rebecca B. Roberts retired in 2011 as President of Chevron Pipe Line Company, a wholly owned subsidiary of Chevron Corp, where she was responsible for a network of more than 10,000 miles of pipelines transporting crude oil, petroleum products, chemicals, natural gas and natural gas liquids in North America.
 Prior to her role as President, Ms. Roberts served as President of Chevron Global Power Generation.
 In this role, Ms. Roberts was responsible for managing Chevron’s portfolio of commercial power plants in the United States, Asia and Europe, and for identifying new growth and business development opportunities for power generation worldwide.
 She began her career as a chemist with Texaco, advanced through several technical positions and was serving as the country manager in Panama prior to the company’s merger with Chevron.
 Ms. Roberts graduated from McNeese State University with a Bachelor of Science degree in chemistry.
-Ms. Roberts currently serves as a director for Black Hills Corporation and Enbridge, Inc. She became an MSA director in 2013.
+Ms. Roberts currently serves as a director for AbbVie, Inc. and Black Hills Corporation.
+She became an MSA director in 2013.

 |Sandra Phillips Rogers|